BlizzardLang/BlizzardLang.github.io/docs/getting-started/hello-world.md

 title: Hello World
 description: Walks through creating a project and writing hello world to the console
 prev: ./editors
+next: /language
 ---

 # Hello World!

 Now that you have installed Blizzard, let's write your first Blizzard program.
-Tradition is to write a program that outputs `Hello World!` to the console, so we will setup a blizzard project and create a hello world program here.
+Tradition is to write a program that outputs `Hello World!` to the console, so we will setup a Blizzard project and create a hello world program here.

 ## Making the directories